 - To print a hard copy of the Life Skills Assessment, simply click on the below link and then right click on the form and select PRINT.

 - To fill out the assessment, click on the below link and fill out the questions and click SUMBIT at the end.

-Please contact your Senior Program Coordinator if you have any further questions or concerns.
+Please contact your Advocate Supervisor if you have any further questions or concerns.

-We want to know what the CASA children have to say about their experience having a CASA Volunteer Advocate in their lives.
+We want to know what the CASA children have to say about their experience having a CASA Volunteer in their lives.
 This information is important since CASA is all about listening to the voices of the children.
 Please have your CASA child fill out the below Youth Survey (your assistance is welcomed) 6 months after you were appointed to the case & when the case closes.
-Submit the completed form to your Senior Program Coordinator.
+Submit the completed form to your Advocate Supervisor.

 Additional Helpful Tools for your Advocacy Role

 |For Children||For Parents|

 Transporting CASA Children